-Truly notable examples of products with rock star levels of mission-worthiness are simply uncommon and generally not well known or appreciated beyond the cause/effect-fluent minority in the larger population.
-They are always "old technology".
-The Western Electric telephone.. the DC3.. the Mercedes W123.. the M1.. the XR400... and the Farmall..
-Things that to an extraordinarily large probability will work when you ask them too, often for decades after being first placed into service.
-"As dependable as gravity".
-To read further, the reader is gently referred to the Lindy Effect.
+Truly notable examples of products with rock star levels of mission-worthiness are simply uncommon and generally not well known or appreciated beyond the tiny cause/effect-fluent minority in the larger population.
+They are overwhelmingly "old technology".
+The Western Electric telephone.. the DC3/B52/A10.. the Mercedes W123.. the M1.. the XR400... the Farmall.. and........... the Cummins 6CT.
+Things that to an extraordinarily large probability will work when you ask them to, often decades after being first placed into service and beyond their initially projected service life.
+"As dependable as gravity".. no luxury EV brochure will ever say.